-When the couple finally finds their place on the beach and sits down they realize the moment has arrived.
+When the couple finally finds their place in the sun and sits down, they realize the moment has arrived.
 They look like gophers with their heads darting around to see who is watching them or if anyone is staring.
 You can see the stress in their eyes and on their faces.

 So what happens next?
 Once they both start breathing again and realize there aren’t any spotlights shining on them, they relax and calm down.
 Before long they’re flipping over and laying on their backs or starting to people watch and trust me there are interesting people on a nude beach.

 Usually within a few hours, they’ll be running down to the water and swimming or walking down the beach in the surf.
 It’s trying everything you love to do on a beach, except naked.
 It’s this moment when the shock and anxiety wear off and you sit with your spouse and you’re warm all over enjoying a day at the beach and you question why this was such a big thing in your mind.

 What I just shared with you is what we’ve seen from many trips to the beach over the past 25 years.
 That first trip to a nude beach should be special.
 Remember, it will only be our first time once so plan to relax and enjoy it.
 You’ll probably wish you had done this sooner.

 So what can go wrong on your first trip to a nude beach?
 Well first, remember to cover up and I do mean sunblock.
 When parts of your body that have never been kissed by the sun are, it leaves a lasting impression such as the worst sun burn you’ve ever had.
 And when couples hit the euphoria why haven’t I done this before stage, the last thing they’re thinking about is sunblock.
 Please use it and lots of it.